Love Me Like You: Music video

 The accompanying music video for "Love Me Like You" was released on 10 October 2015.
 The video takes place at a school dance, where a professor in the hall (the same man who appeared in their previous single's video "Black Magic") tells everyone that it is the last dance.
 Jade, Leigh-Anne, Jesy and Perrie are waiting for their dates to arrive.
 Scenes of the girls waiting for their date are intercut throughout the video of them sitting at a table while all of the other couples are dancing.
-Unbeknownst to them, the man, played by Power Rangers Samurai star Hector David Junior, has invited each of them to go to the dance after meeting them in different situations prior to that night.
+Unbeknownst to them, the man (played by Power Rangers Samurais Hector David Junior) has invited each of them to go to the dance after meeting them in different situations prior to that night.

 He asked Jade by picking her up in his car to go on a date.
 As she gets in, he invites her to be his date at the dance and presents her with a corsage to wear on her wrist on the night.
 He meets Leigh-Anne at a high school basketball game, where she and her girlfriends were watching him and some other boys play on the court.
 He sees that she is infatuated by how good he is at the sport, walks up to her, and asks her to be his date by giving her a corsage.
 He asked Jesy to be his date while they were at the cinema as they shared a bucket of popcorn.
 As he gives her the corsage, she throws the bucket over her shoulder and eagerly jumps on his lap, causing them to fall off the chair.
 Finally, he invited Perrie to be his date after she fell off her bike while staring at him work out on a field and pouring water over his torso to cool down.
 He helps her up, and gives her a corsage.
 Toward the end of the video, they sit on a bench next to the entrance, and see their date walk in with another girl wearing the same corsage as the ones that he had given each of them.
 They realise that they have all been two-timed by the same guy, and are all dateless.
 It ends with the girls being each other's date and solemnly dancing whilst everyone else has a good time.

 Metro writer Rebecca Lewis noted that the man in the video strongly resembled Perrie's former fiancé Zayn Malik of One Direction.
 She also wrote that fans had noticed that she was still wearing her engagement ring in the video, meaning that the video was filmed before they split up in August 2015.